-Attachment 2 also outlines the recovery/subrogation data in further detail, which represents costs that Haldimand County was able to recover for damage by a responsible third party.
+Attachment 2 also outlines the recovery/subrogation data in further detail, representing costs that Haldimand County was able to recover for damage by a responsible third party.
 It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage/claim may have occurred, rather, they are more likely to reflect the recovered amounts received in the first quarter associated with previously reported claims.
 The recovery process and timeline can vary depending on the type and nature of the claim.
-Legal & Support Services has been working diligently with Accounts Receivable Staff on processing, negotiating and collecting subrogation amounts; and the positive results can be seen as \$113,360.38 have been recovered year to date.
+Legal & Support Services has been working diligently with Accounts Receivable Staff on processing, negotiating and collecting subrogation amounts; and the positive results can be seen as \$118,616.31 have been recovered year to date.

-Finally, Attachment 3 outlines costs associated with resolving claims, both by and for the County, as described above.
+Attachment 3 outlines costs associated with resolving claims, both by and for the County, as described above.
 The resolution of a claim is either in the form of settlement or denial of a claim, or in the case of litigation, a judgement/award.
 In previous reporting years, subrogation claims that were recorded under the settled category are now separated and recorded as recovered, giving a clearer picture of the closure of these types of claims.
 Costs associated with denial of claims are usually limited to the expenses incurred to investigate a claim and efforts are made to keep these costs to a minimum.
 Costs for settled claims during the stated period are not necessarily relative to the actual claims received during the same period, as the timeline and process of claims investigation varies according to the specific nature of each claim.
 Costs pertaining to claims from previous quarters and prior years include expenses to resolve claims involved in the litigation process.
 Settlement amounts vary from claim to claim, never exceeding the County's deductible threshold, and in fact, settlement internally is most often somewhat lower in value.

-As represented by the solid line on the YTD Comparable - Resolution of Claims Costs table (Attachment 3), Quarter 2 of 2023 has significantly lower costs, due to a claim settlement as outlined further below in the Financial/Legal Implications section.
-Each quarter in 2022 saw higher costs than the previous year as we were still seeing the impacts of COVID-19 which caused slower resolutions throughout 2021.
-It is probable 2023 will see similar impacts.
+As represented by the solid line on the YTD Comparable - Resolution of Claims Costs table (Attachment 3), Quarter 3, 2023 has significantly lower costs due to a claim settlement as outlined further below in the Financial/Legal Implications section.